-Furthermore, the money they made selling lily of the valley was not taxed on that day!
+Furthermore, the money they made selling lily of the valley was not taxed (isn't still!) on that day!

 A Pagan tradition

-This custom evolved from a pagan tradition when folks adorned themselves with lily of the valley in order to celebrate the new season.
+Ancient folks indeed adorned themselves with lily of the valley in order to celebrate the new season.

 It was also their way of invoking the good graces of the god Beltane for good harvests.

 They therefore considered lily of the valley a lucky charm!